stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/PWR/PWR_Standby/readme.txt

  @note This example can not be used in DEBUG mode, this is due to the fact
-       that the Cortex-M4 core is no longer clocked during low power mode so debugging features are disbaled.
+       that the Cortex-M4 core is no longer clocked during low power mode so debugging features are disabled.

 @par Directory contents